What Sweepstakes Prize Winners Need to Know about 1099 Forms

 Handy Information for Winners About 1099-MISC Forms

 If you enter sweepstakes regularly, sooner or later you are going to win a prize.
-If you live in the United States, you will be paying taxes on your prizes, and many times that means dealing with a 1099-MISC form.
-You can expect a 1099 form to arrive if you won a prize worth more than $600, but also for smaller prizes that asked you to fill out an affidavit before receiving them.
+If you live in the United States, you will be paying taxes on your prizes, and that usually means dealing with a 1099-MISC form.

-Having your 1099-MISC forms from each of your prize wins is not necessary to file your taxes, but they are helpful.
+You do not have to have a 1099-MISC form from each of your prize wins to file your taxes, but they are helpful.
 Here's what you need to know about them:

 What Information Can You Find on a 1099-MISC Form?

 Your 1099-MISC forms will include information that helps you keep track of the income you received by entering sweepstakes so that you can report it accurately to the IRS at tax time.